Salt to the Sea: Plot

 Salt to the Sea takes place in East Prussia in 1945.
 The book follows four central characters as they evacuate their home countries: Emilia, a teenage Polish orphan; Florian, a restoration artist from East Prussia; Joana, a Lithuanian nurse; and Alfred, a Nazi.

 Emilia and Florian meet when Florian saves Emilia from a Russian soldier.
 The couple runs into Joana, who is traveling with a group of refugees.
-Among them are a blind girl named Ingrid, an elderly shoemaker named Heinz (known amongst the group as the "shoe poet" as he is able to tell someone's life story by the shoes they are wearing), an older lady named Eva, and a young boy named Klaus (known amongst the group as the "wandering boy" since they found him wandering near the forest).
+Among them are a blind girl named Ingrid, an elderly shoemaker named Heinz (known amongst the group as the "shoe poet" as he is able to tell someone's life story by the shoes they are wearing), a cynical older lady named Eva, and a young boy named Klaus (known amongst the group as the "wandering boy" since they found him wandering near the forest).
 Everyone is attempting to make it to West Germany to board ships and escape before Russians bomb the area.

 Throughout the journey to the evacuation ships, the refugees get to know one another.
 It is revealed that fifteen-year-old Emilia is eight months pregnant after an assault by Russian soldiers; Florian, the restoration artist, is on the run for stealing a piece of art from the Amber Room; and Joana is secretly a "murderer".
 By the time the group reaches the evacuation ships, their relationships are solidified.
 It is clear that Joana and Florian have fallen in love, and Emilia sees Florian as a symbol of good men.
 As the group tries to cross a frozen harbor to get to the ships, Russians bomb the harbor, killing Ingrid.

 When they reach western Germany, the group comes into contact with Alfred, their only hope of getting tickets to the boats.
 They board the Wilhelm Gustloff, the largest ship in the harbor.
 Eva boards another boat, the Hansa.
 Since Hitler hates Poles, and since the ships are all German ships, Emilia poses as a Latvian woman to protect herself.